 If you leave the plaster on too long the wound will get infected, affecting your general health.

 If you rip the plaster off slowly it will hurt a little bit every time you try.
-However if you rip it straight off it will hurt for a moment and then the plain (and plaster) will be gone forever and, most importantly, the healing process can start.
+Ripping it straight off it will hurt for a moment and then the pain (and plaster) will be gone forever.
+By ripping that plaster off it will start the healing process can start.

 Do you want to be happier?
 Achieve your dreams and step out of the shadow of fear?
 Therapy works.
 Why don’t you give it a try?